Professor, Philosophy and Affiliated Professor, Africana Studies

 Community/College Service in Fulda

-Instructor, Introduction to Philosophy, Fulda prison for men (Fall 2012)
+Instructor, Introduction to Philosophy, Fulda prison for men with 12 BA students (Fall 2012)